 Her album Seize the Time had its title borrowed by Bobby Seale for his book, and yet far from being strident militancy as you might expect, many of the songs were thoughtful and melodic.
 At the time Downbeat said of the album, "Miss Brown possesses a pleasant, Edith Piafish voice, and her songs (she wrote them all) are proudly delivered hymns to the black man.
 If there is a message here it is not one of hate".

-The album sold badly, largely because the most of songs were closer to a supper club than the violent revolution being played out on the streets, and perhaps the Panthers wanted more anger than the thoughtful Brown brought to her songs.
+The album sold poorly, largely because the most of song arrangements were closer to a supper club than the violent revolution being played out on the funk-rock streets, and perhaps the Panthers wanted more anger than the thoughtful Brown brought to her songs.

 However she had to endure police harrassment and shoot-outs.
 And despite it all is still politically active today, long after many other Panthers have been killed, marginalised, jailed or suburbanised.